cwcyau/healthdatascienceacademy/README.md

 1. Seeking to change scientific disciplines (to health data science),
 2. Maintain knowledge during a career interruption,
-3. Updating knowledge after returning to work from a career interruption,
+3. Update knowledge after returning to work from a career interruption,
-4. Update or acquire new knowledge while in employment,
+4. Update or acquire new knowledge whilst in employment,
-5. Seeking to employ workers who require training in health data science.
+5. Seeking to employ or support employees who require training in health data science.

 ## What will we do?

 The Academy will focus on supporting the following activities:

--	the development of new advanced training courses that fill gaps and unmet needs in health data science (especially imparting tacit knowledge or "know-how")
+-	the development of new advanced training courses that fill gaps and unmet needs in health data science (especially tacit knowledge or "know-how")
 -	the delivery of training courses that enable cross-disciplinary transitions for scientists with advanced quantitative skills and provide flexible modes of learning,
 -	create and curate accredited learning pathways and curricula to help newcomers to navigate the complex training offerings,
 -	providing a specialist forum for employers (academic and commercial) to showcase their research and development activities and attract potential employees.